moukthika-vuyyuru/Chat-App/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed Java 11 or later.
 - You have a basic understanding of Spring framework concepts.
-- (Optional) You have installed an IDE (like IntelliJ IDEA, Eclipse, or any preferred one).
+- (Optional) You have installed an IDE (like IntelliJ IDEA, Eclipse, or any preferred one)

 ## Running the Chat Room Application